-Polyhistoria classes emphasize critical thinking, analyzing, evaluating and creating.
-We believe that students learn history best by doing what professional historians do.
-They analyze and evaluate a variety of primary sources, interpret their meanings, and construct an interpretation of the past based on the empirical evidence.
-The raw material for our inquiries is a variety of historical documents– firsthand accounts, paintings, photographs, and academic research papers.
+Academics and professional historians analyze and evaluate a variety of primary sources, interpret their meanings, and construct an interpretation based on the empirical evidence.

 This Inquiry-Guided Learning approach requires students to integrate different sources of information into a logical whole rather than passively memorizing the analysis of others and facilitates higher levels of critical thinking, as measured through Bloom’s Taxonomy of Cognitive Levels.